 Affix larger pieces of furniture to the walls.
 One way to do this is to attach brackets to the furniture and the wall and use zip cords to fasten them together.

 Use cleats, available at most home-improvement stores, to keep excess window-covering cords out of the reach of children.

-Invest in simple plastic covers to keep tiny fingers from being poked into electrical outlets.
+Invest in simple plastic covers to keep tiny fingers from poking into electrical outlets.
 Even if the kids are too big for such precautions, smaller friends or cousins can always come for a visit, and it would be a good idea to prevent accidents when they do.